asiimwepaul/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that changes the group owner
-Write the script that changes the owner to vincent and group to staff Write a script that changes the owner and the group owner
+Write the script that changes the owner to vincent and group to staff Write a script that changes the owner and the group owner Write a script that changes the owner of the file hello to betty